 Doctor Tipster is running a story about a Dutch researcher who created a super-flu virus, right out of a horror movie.
 They followed up with an article debating not only whether the research should take place, but whether the research should be published.
 The reasons not to publish are obvious.
-Nobody wants Dr. No copying the recipe and unleashing a plague on the world.
+Nobody wants to see Dr. No copy the recipe and unleash a plague on the world.
 Historically, we have censored super-sensitive research, such as nuclear research, so there is some precedence.
-Before the internet, you weren’t about to find a book on making nukes in your local library.
-If you did, your name probably went to the FBI, X-Flies style.
+Before the Internet, you weren’t about to find a book on making nukes in your local library.
+If you did, your name probably went to the FBI, X-Files style.

-Of, course there is a flip side to this story.
+Of course, there is a flip side to this story.
 By publishing, he opens up the possibility that another researcher can discover a cure.
-It’s also incredibly naive to think that we haven’t already create super-viruses in secret.
+It’s also incredibly naive to think that we haven’t already created super-viruses in secret.
 A number of historical projects have come to light in recent years.
 The U.S. started its bio-weapons program during World War II.
-Officially it ended with the Nixon administration but does anyone really thing that we have no black ops programs working in secret on deadly virus strains?
+Officially it ended with the Nixon administration, but does anyone really think that we have no black ops programs working in secret on deadly virus strains?
 The Russian’s created a massive bio-weapons program that went strong right up to the end of the cold war.
 In other words, people will do this anyway.

-Its also worth noting that in general super-viruses are bad viruses.
+It’s also worth noting that in general super-viruses are bad viruses.
 Any virus that quickly kills its host is less successful than something that lingers or remains dormant.
 Polio and AIDS are examples of successful viruses because of the way they spread, taking their time, insidious.
-Ebola gets a lot of press, because its horrifying but its got a lot of factors working against it.
+Ebola gets a lot of press, because it’s horrifying, but it has a lot of factors working against it.
 It kills swiftly and in gruesome ways, which means its victims are easily avoided or quarantined.
 Smart viruses mask their intentions.

 Personally, I’m torn.
 How about you?